Adonis sorry for Sajid Javid cartoon tweet

 Mr Javid took over from Amber Rudd, who resigned last Sunday in a row over targets for deporting illegal immigrants.

-Quoting the original tweet containing the cartoon, Mr Javid said: "Not like you Andrew Adonis, you're better than this".
+Quoting the original tweet containing the cartoon, Mr Javid said: "Not like you Andrew Adonis."